Kilonova24/Novafield/README.md

 # Preamble

 Novafield is an immersive roleplaying experience built around rbt/ S1nderion's mod suite.
 This modlist comes with new weapons, ship parts, quests, quest expansions, audio overhaul, UI overhaul, companion overhaul, and so much more.
 This modlist was carefully curated to create a fun and immersive Starfield experience.
 It also includes several custom patches to maximize mod compatability.
+Novafield is a stable modlist that currently utilizes over 500 mods.

 ## Pre-install